all-birds birds

 Find tips and advice on bird watching and attracting them to your yard.
 With food, water, birdhouses, feeders and landscaping you can attract many different kinds of birds to your yard.

-Some might ask why I would create a website about birds.
+Why I created a website about birds.

 In the evening we could watch Swallows and Bats zooming through the sky catching insects.